 Moses and the Burning Bush

-In our Bible lesson today, God told Moses to take off his shoes!
-You may already know why God said that, but I think it might be good for us to take off our shoes during the lesson today to help us to think about why God told Moses to take off his shoes.
+God told a man named Moses to take off his shoes.
+To get ready to hear about what happened to Moses, let’s take off our shoes now.
+I think that’ll help us understand why God told Moses to take off his shoes.
 I'm going to do that.
-If you wish, you may join me.
-(Take off your shoes.)
+If you wish, join me.